-We meet both in person and online every Wednesday throughout the year, usually beginning our season on the first Wednesday after Labour Day (September 3rd in 2014), a little before our annual open tournament, usually with a hiatus when our venue is unavailable around Christmas and ending with a club tournament held on three Wednesdays in June (June 3rd, 10th and 17th in 2015).
-Since 2014, we have kept the club open on a partially formal basis in July and August.
-On nights when a director is available, players may play for prizes and ratings, with their results affecting their September start-of-season rating but not their club championship status.
+We meet both in person and online every Wednesday throughout the year, usually beginning our season on the first Wednesday after Labour Day (September 7th in 2022), a little before our annual open tournament (not held in 2022), usually with a hiatus when our venue is unavailable around Christmas (but not in 2022), and ending with a club tournament held on three Wednesdays in June (June 1st, 8th, and 15th in 2023).

-We meet regularly at the Earl Bales Community Centre near Bathurst and Sheppard in Toronto.
+We meet in person at the Earl Bales Community Centre near Bathurst and Sheppard in Toronto.
 (If you haven’t been to the club since we moved in 1988, we no longer meet at Don Mills Collegiate Institute.)

 |Maps||Public Transit (TTC)||Car|